Liberia: Offshore Business Sectors

 - the current status of all classification and relevant statutory surveys setting forth the dates of completion of each; and

-- to the extent known by the Society, any reasons why the vessel is presently not fit to proceed to sea prior to the completion of outstandings as noted above.
+- to the extent known by the Society, any reasons why the vessel is presently not fit to proceed to sea prior to the completion of outstanding matters as noted above.

-Vessels that are 15 years of age or older must also submit copies of the reports of the most recent surveys.
-Vessels older than 20 years may be granted a waiver for registration on application by the owner accompanied by an advice from the vessel's Classification Society confirming that the vessel is in class and that the Society is willing to issue all statutory certificates to the vessel.
+Vessels that are at least 15 years old must also submit copies of the reports of the most recent surveys.
+Vessels older than 20 years may be granted a waiver for registration on application by the owner accompanied by an advice from the vessel's classification society confirming that the vessel is in class and that the society is willing to issue all statutory certificates to the vessel.

 A vessel registered in the Republic of Liberia may only be owned or bareboat registered by one of the following: